 A waiver may be sought when a student seeks an exception to a School of Nursing policy.
 Requests for waivers are considered by the SON Academic Council on an individual basis and are not generalized to the student body.

 Outcomes of requests for waiver will be reported to the faculty.

-The student will complete the Nursing Due Process Form along with a narrative and take it to the office of the Associate Dean to be forwarded to the Chair of Academic Council to begin the formal wavier process.
+The student will complete the Statement of Grievance Form along with a narrative and take it to the graduate office to be forwarded to the Chair of Academic Council to begin the formal wavier process.

-- Upon receipt of the student’s Due Process form and narrative explanation, the Chair of Academic Council will convene a committee meeting within ten (10) business days to review the student’s request.
+- Upon receipt of the student’s Statement of Grievance Form and narrative explanation, the Chair of Academic Council will convene a committee meeting within ten (10) business days to review the student’s request.